HMC and underdamped Langevin united in the unadjusted convex smooth case: Results

-The fact that $K\delta$ has to be small enough is consistent with the analysis of the Gaussian case of Section~\ref{sec:results:Gaussian}, since we should avoid the periodicity issues of the Hamiltonian dynamics.
+In all cases, the fact that $K\delta$ has to be small enough is consistent with the analysis of the Gaussian case of Section~\ref{sec:results:Gaussian}, since we should avoid the periodicity issues of the Hamiltonian dynamics.
 The fact that $\eta$ has to be small enough -- namely that the damping has to be strong enough -- corresponds to the condition that the friction $\gamma$ in the Langevin case has to be large enough, as discussed in \cite{MonmarcheSplitting,MonmarcheContraction}.
 This condition does not appear in the Gaussian case, where we get a convergence rate for all values of $\eta\in[0,1)$.
 However, as proven in \cite[Proposition 4]{MonmarcheContraction} for the continuous-time Langevin process \eqref{eq:EDScontinuousLangevin2}, it is in fact necessary in non-Gaussian cases in order to get the existence of a Euclidean norm $\|\cdot\|_M$ such that the associated Wasserstein distance is contracted by the transitions of the chain.
-More specifically, it is proven in \cite{MonmarcheContraction} that, for the continuous-time process \eqref{eq:EDScontinuousLangevin2}, if $\gamma \leqslant (L-m)/(\sqrt{L}+\sqrt{m})$ then there exists $U\in\mathcal C^2(\R^d)$ with $m\leqslant \na^2 U \leqslant L$ such that there exists no $M,p$ such that $\mathcal W_{M,p}$ is contracted by the associated semi-group.
-In other words, although the condition~\eqref{eq:conditioncrude} are not sharp, conditions of the form $K\delta \leqslant c_1$ and $1-\eta^2 \geqslant c_2$ where $c_1$ depends on $m,L$ and $c_2$ depends on $m,L$ and $K\delta$ are necessary to get a contraction of a norm.
+More specifically, it is proven in \cite{MonmarcheContraction} that, for the continuous-time process \eqref{eq:EDScontinuousLangevin2}, if $\gamma \leqslant \sqrt{L}-\sqrt{m}$ then there exists $U\in\mathcal C^2(\R^d)$ with $mI_d\leqslant \na^2 U \leqslant LI_d$ such that there exists no $M,p$ such that $\mathcal W_{M,p}$ is contracted by the associated semi-group.
+In other words, although the condition~\eqref{eq:conditioncrude} in the general case are not sharp, conditions of the form $K\delta \leqslant c_1$ and $1-\eta^2 \geqslant c_2$ where $c_1$ depends on $m,L$ and $c_2$ depends on $m,L$ and $K\delta$ are necessary to get a contraction of a norm. \new{In the high inertia case, the bound $\overline{\gamma} \geqslant 2 \sqrt{L}$ in \eqref{eq:conditioncrude2} is of the same order in terms of $m,L$ as the optimal condition to get a contraction (since $\overline{\gamma}$ goes to the parameter $\gamma$ of the continuous-time process \eqref{eq:EDScontinuousLangevin2} as $\delta\rightarrow 0$ when, for instance, $K=1$ and $\eta = e^{-\delta \gamma/2}$).}